OpenDataology/website/content/en/docs/about/_index.md

 +++
 title = "About"
-description = "About Kubeflow and its community" weight = 10
+description = "About OpenDataology and its community" weight = 10
 +++